GeospatialResearch/Digital-Twins/README.md

 ## Starting the Digital Twin application
 1. Set up Docker
-2. Create a file called `.env` in the project root, copy the contents of `.env.template` and fill in all blank fields.
+1. Create a file called `.env` in the project root, copy the contents of `.env.template` and fill in all blank fields.
+1  Set any file paths if needed, for example `FLOOD_MODEL_DIR` references a Geospatial Research Institute network drive, so you may need to provide your own implementation of `BG_flood` here.
-3. From project root, run the command `docker-compose up -d --build`.
+1. From project root, run the command `docker-compose up -d`.
+1. Currently, the `visualisation` and `celery_worker` services are not set up to work with Docker, so these will be set up manually.
+   1. In one terminal open the `visualisation` directory and run `npm ci && npm run serve` to start the development visualisation server.
+   1. In another terminal, go to the project root directory and run `celery -A src.tasks worker --loglevel=INFO --pool=solo` to run the backend celery service.
-4. Inspect the logs with `docker logs -f backend_digital_twin`.
+1. Inspect the logs with `docker logs -f backend_digital_twin`.
-5. Inspect the PostgreSQL database by logging in using the credentials you stored in the `.env` file and a database client such as `psql` or pgAdmin.
+1. Inspect the PostgreSQL database by logging in using the credentials you stored in the `.env` file and a database client such as `psql` or pgAdmin.
 <br>

 ## Setup for developers